 How much time do you need?
 It depends on how complex the grant application is, but if the application requires a proposal narrative of 5 or more pages and a detailed budget, you should set aside at least 2 weeks for even the simplest of proposals.
 During those two weeks, you will need to clear your calendar to focus on the proposal.

 The best strategy is to plan your proposal calendar months in advance.
 How can you do this?
 By dedicating a block of time at least once a week (preferably every day) to research potential funders.
 When you find something you’re eligible for that looks interesting, look at the deadline.
-Given the grant application requirements, is the grant application deadline far enough into the future to allow you enough time to prepare a quality proposal?
+Given the grant application requirements, is the grant application deadline far enough in the future to allow you enough time to prepare a quality proposal?
 If the answer is “yes,” you can start planning the proposal process.
 If the answer is “no”—and the funder accepts applications for the opportunity annually—then open your calendar and schedule times to check the funder’s website to see when the opportunity opens up again.
 While you wait for the opportunity to go live, you can start preparing the materials you know you’ll need to have ready when the time comes to apply.

 Why do you need to dedicate so much time to a document that may be just a few pages in length?
 Because getting a grant is a competitive process.
 You are up against other organizations that want the grant as much or more than you do.
 You must prepare proposals that are clearly written and persuasive to have a chance of winning a grant, and for most of us, this kind of writing takes time and doesn’t come naturally.
 In fact, the shorter the application, often the harder it is to write because you have to choose every word very carefully.